If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 Undergraduate and coursework students

-While on a Leave of Absence, you are still considered a current student and will need to complete your re-enrolment in October and November for study in the following year, or your enrolment may be terminated.
-While on leave, you are required to check your student email at least twice a week, as this is how the University will communicate with you.
+While on a Leave of Absence, you are still considered a current student and will need to complete your re-enrolment in November and December for study in the following year, or your enrolment may be terminated.
+While on leave, you are required to check your student email account at least twice a week, as this is how the University will communicate with you.

 Ensure you carefully plan your subjects for your return, particularly if you are requesting leave for one semester only, as some subjects are sequential and only offered in one semester each year.
 Please consult the Handbook for subject availabilities.